wsurles/github_hot_or_not/README.md

 The App is here
 http://surlyanalytics.shinyapps.io/github_hot_or_not/

-SOme of the business value of an app like this is explained in this presentation.
+Some of the business value of an app like this is explained in this presentation.
 Creating an Approachable Data Product with R using Shiny and rCharts
 http://wsurles.github.io/github_hot_or_not/